AS 314

 AS 314, also known as V452 Scuti, is a protoplanetary nebula once believed to be a white hypergiant star or luminous blue variable located in the constellation of Scutum.
 It has an apparent magnitude of 9.85 and can be seen with small telescopes.

 Characteristics

+AS 314 was found to be a variable star in 1996, when the Hipparcos data was analyzed.
+For that reason it was given the variable star designation V452 Scuti, in 1999.